samgutentag/samgutentag.github.io/docs/_posts/2019-06-04-python-safeway-clipper.md

 My local grocery store (Safeway) has a membership program like all good chain grocers do, and offers an option to clip coupons digitally.

 This is great!
 But this is boring.
-Scrolling through the mobile app or website while rapid fire tapping the 'Add' button got to be a hassle and something that I constantly forgot to do until I was siting in the parking lot outside the store.
+Scrolling through the mobile app or website while rapid fire tapping the 'Add' button became a hassle and something that I constantly forgot to do until I was sitting in the parking lot outside the store.

 ## Enter: Python! (and Selenium, and cron, and chromedriver, and other stuff)

-To overcome this boring and forgetful stumbling block to savings, I wrote myself a python script that uses [Selenium](https://www.seleniumhq.org) and [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) to hack together my own Safeway Coupon API.
+To overcome this boring and forgetful stumbling block to savings, I wrote myself a python script that uses [Selenium][selenium-link] and [chromedriver][chromedriver-link] to hack together my own Safeway Coupon API.

-The project is hosted on github here [Safeway Clipper](https://www.github.com/samgutentag/safewayClipper)
+The project is hosted on github here [Safeway Clipper][safeway-clipper]

 The key part of this project was to be a set and forget task that runs on a normal interval so that anytime I show up at Safeway, I am likely to have as many coupons clipped as is actually possible.

 To accomplish this, the main script is wrapped into a cron job.
-This allows the old [2010 Macbook Pro](https://support.apple.com/kb/sp582?locale=en_US) still chugging along in my back closet to run this script every night.
+This allows the old [2010 Macbook Pro][2010-macbook-pro] still chugging along in my back closet to run this script every night.

 ## Approach